protontypes/open-sustainable-technology/README.md

 - [climatedataguide](https://climatedataguide.ucar.edu/) - Search and access 212 datasets covering the Atmosphere, Ocean, Land and more.
 Explore climate indices, reanalyses and satellite data and understand their application to climate model metrics.
 - [chirps](https://github.com/ropensci/chirps) - A quasi-global high-resolution rainfall data set, which incorporates satellite imagery and in-situ station data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.
 - [pylandtemp](https://github.com/pylandtemp/pylandtemp) - Global land surface temperature and emissivity from NASA's Landsat satellite images.
-- [GHCN](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) - An observations database from meteorologic stations around the globe.
-Daily and monthly resolution data are available with the longest records up to 175 years.
 - [CRU TS](https://crudata.uea.ac.uk/cru/data/hrg/) - The gridded archive of the Climatic Research Unit (University of East Anglia) and NCAS.
 The dataset was derived by the interpolation of monthly climate observations from extensive networks of weather stations.
 - [E-OBS](https://www.ecad.eu/download/ensembles/download.php) - The detailed gridded observations data archive for the whole of Europe.
 - [ERA-NUTS](https://github.com/energy-modelling-toolkit/era-nuts-code) - A set of time-series of meteorological variables based on Copernicus Climate Change Service ERA5 reanalysis.